Jenkins Installation & User Guide

 - Revision History

-- The following Jenkins versions are supported: Jenkins 2.0 - 2.15.
+- We currently support Jenkins 2.7.1.
 (Due to a defect in Jenkins versions 1.598 to 1.609, these versions cannot be used with this plugin on any of the platforms listed below.)

 - Testing has been done on Ubuntu, CentOS, Mac OS X Yosemite, and Windows Server 2012.
 These operating systems are recommended.